Lissa loves learning about history and also enjoys learning about the people making history today. She is always reading something new.

 William Henry Harrison was a decorated army officer, leading the charge at the Battle of Tippecanoe and participating in the War of 1812 as a Major General.
 His political opponents cast him as an ignorant backwoods redneck who would rather "sit in his log cabin drinking hard cider".

-Determined to disprove this reputation and get the country to view him as a war hero, on his cold and rainy inauguration day he chose not to wear an overcoat or a hat, rode on horseback to the ceremony instead of riding in a carriage, and gave a 8,445-word inaugural address.
-Despite having the shortest presidency, he gave the longest speech, speaking for over 2 hours.
+Determined to disprove this reputation and get the country to view him as a war hero, on his cold and rainy inauguration day he chose not to wear an overcoat or a hat, rode on horseback to the ceremony instead of riding in a carriage, and gave an 8,445-word inaugural address.
+Despite having the shortest presidency, he gave the longest speech, speaking for over two hours.

 Unfortunately, his habit of staying out in the rain led to his death.
 On March 26, 1841, Harrison came down with a cold after being caught in a torrential downpour and having nowhere to hide.
 People thought that his illness had been caused by the bad weather at his inauguration three weeks earlier, but his symptoms started after the 26th.